splunk/public-o11y-docs/apm/span-tags/migrate-apm-custom-reporting.rst

 HTTP semantic convention changes
 ===================================

-The following table covers the http attributes that changed from version 1.0 to version 2.0 in the agent of the Splunk Distribution of OpenTelemetry Java.
+The following table covers the HTTP attributes that changed from version 1.0 to version 2.0 in the agent of the Splunk Distribution of OpenTelemetry Java.

 .. list-table::
    :header-rows: 1